Women in truck driving industry advocate for more parking and restroom access

 Another bill dubbed the “Trucker Bathroom Access Act” tackles another critical issue: the limited access to restrooms.

-Advocates say nearly 80 percent of drivers look for parking spots based on restroom and shower availability.
+Advocates say nearly 80 percent of drivers look for parking spots based on restroom and shower available.
 Those factors are even more critical for women truck drivers.

-“It’s crazy that we even have to talk about it or pass a law but I don’t think anyone would want to do their job if they had no access to a ladies room,” Hartman said.
+“It’s crazy that we even have to talk about it or pass a law but I don’t think anyone would want to do their job if they had no access a ladies room,” said Hartman.

 Both bills to improve trucking safety have support from Democrats and Republicans in the House and Senate.
 No word yet though on when they may come for a full vote.